cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 # CAM7 development: "The 2021 way"

 We explored sharing development on github.
-- control version: it is easier to have collaborations
+- control version: it is easier to have collaborations (and also we can have a gatekeeper and pull request)
 - more freedom than with web2mod
 - take advantages of some github tools to interact.